LucaBonamino/algebraic_immunity/README.md

 This Rust implementation has been tested extensively and is suitable for both small and large truth tables, with a focus on correctness and Python accessibility.

+## Future Work

+This repository focuses on the core algorithm as presented in Armknecht et al. (2006).
+A generalization of the method for computing algebraic immunity over restricted input sets has been developed by the author and is currently under peer review.

 ---

 ## Installation